-How to get the anime filter on TikTok | Dexerto.com
+How to get the anime filter on TikTok

-The anime filter is becoming super popular on TikTok, with many people using it to see how they would look as an anime character — but how do you actually do it?
+The anime filter continues to be super popular on TikTok, with many people using it to see how they would look as an anime character — but how do you actually do it?

-Anime is a Japanese style of film or TV animation, popularized the world over by shows such as My Hero Academia and Attack on Titan, among others.
+Anime is a Japanese style of film or TV animation, with some notable examples being shows such as My Hero Academia and Attack on Titan, among others.

 With the ever-growing popularity of anime, fans have discovered a way to make anime versions of themselves, and it’s fast becoming a popular trend on TikTok.
 Here’s how you can do it too, to see how you would look in the style of your favourite anime shows.